chirag-sharma-00/Intro_to_RNNs/README.md

 Our repo contains three main sections: teaching, assignments, and quiz.

 - **Teaching:** contains both a note and slideshow which can be used as teaching materials for this project.
-- **Assignments:** contains the project and solution notebook, and all the data required to run the code.
-Also contains a document that elaborates on the learning outcomes.
+- **Assignments:** contains the warm-up assignment and project notebooks, and all the data required to run the code.
+- **Solutions:** contains the solution notebooks for the warm-up assignment and project, and all the data required to run the code.
+- **Embeddings Generation:**: contains notebook and data used to generate the `embeddings.csv` file that is used in the project.
 - **Quiz:** contains a brief quiz which can be used to test a student's understanding of the topics covered.